tineriver/tineriver.github.io/essays/UI_Frameworks.md

 ------------ | -------------
 <img src="https://github.com/tineriver/tineriver.github.io/blob/master/images/seaWallOriginal.png?raw=true" alt="Sea Wall Original Image"> | <img src="https://github.com/tineriver/tineriver.github.io/blob/master/images/seaWallMine.png?raw=true" alt="Sea Wall Original Edited">

  The website I wished to imitate, <a href="https://seawalls.org/murals/" alt="seawalls.org">seawalls.org</a>, did not provide an already edited image.
 Fortunately, through scouring google I was able to figure how to add a linear gradient overlay over the picture.
 At first, I attached it to the UI dimmer, but upon noticing that the overlay hides as soon as I click on the image, I decided to attached the overlay on the image directly.
-Although I did not use the dimmer component, it was still nice to practice.
+Although I did not use the dimmer component in the end, it was still nice to practice.

 **Example:**